kwypchlo/demo-product-review-system/README.md

       - "GITHUB_ID" - copy "Client ID"
       - "GITHUB_SECRET" - copy newly generated client secret
    1. Confirm changes with "Update application"
-1. Optional: Uncomment and set "NEXTAUTH_SECRET" in .env file (instructions in the file)
+1. Set "NEXTAUTH_SECRET" in .env file
+   - generate random secret with `openssl rand -base64 32`
-1. Run ./start-database.sh (Docker has to be running)
+1. Run `./start-database.sh` (Docker has to be running)
+   - follow instructions - select `y` to generate a random password
+   - in case of getting "bad flag in substitute command" error, delete the database in docker and try again or set your password manually
-1. `npm run db:seed` (or `npm run db:push` to bootstrap without any data)
+1. Run `npm run db:push` to bootstrap the database schema

 ### Seeding database